GUIDE 2026

 Use Active Voice

-For active voice, the subject of a sentence is followed by the verb and then the object of the verb.
+For the active voice, the subject of a sentence is followed by the verb and then the object of the verb.
 E.g., the programmer wrote the code.

 For passive voice, the object of the verb is followed by the verb and then the subject.
 E.g., the code was written by the programmer.